cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 ]
 ```

-In case the ticketsale registration fais, the status property will contain more information.
+In case the ticketsale registration fails, the status property will contain more information.

 If for some reason you need to [cancel the ticket sale registration](/docs/uitpas/reference/UiTPAS.v2.json/paths/~1ticketSales~1%7BticketSaleId%7D/delete) you can do so using the `id` of the ticketSale from this response.